 Mentioning dandruff and itchy scalp, I need to start my list of bad shampoo brands with Head & Shoulders.
 Becuase Head & Shoulders is genuinely the worst shampoo brand in the world.
 Sorry, but not sorry, there is no way you could convince me in the opposite.

 Anyway, Head & Shoulders did everything even worse.
-Not only I didn’t get rid of dandruff, my scalp turned red and got irritated like never before, it also turned my hair into hay.
+Not only I didn’t , my scalp turned red and got irritated like never before, it also turned my hair into hay.
 My hair was dull and brittle.
 Furthermore, straw textured.
 Yes, that is exactly how my hair looked like after using Head & Shoulders for a month.

 The fruity shampoo I mentioned earlier comes from Garnier Fructis.
 As said, I have been using it for a little while (3-6 months) before Head & Shoulders shampoo.
 Yet, long enough to remember that strong artificial fruity smell for a lifetime and to get dandruff.